 This guide will take you through turning on, setting up and shutting down a cytometer.
 This guide does not describe how to run an experiment.

-Page 4 of this document offers a general step-by-step overview of the start-up process.
-These steps make reference to other processes (in bold type) that are further expanded upon in subsequent pages.
+The startup steps make reference to other processes (in bold type) that are further expanded upon in subsequent pages.
 Italicized words indicate a button or specific action in FACSDiva software.
 Red letters refer to the images at the end of this document.